Skip to Main Content

 1. Include the full reference in the caption underneath the figure or table:

-Figure 1: Circulation from Waugh, A. and Grant, A. (2018) Ross & Wilson anatomy and physiology in health and illness.
+Figure 1: Circulation of blood through the heart Waugh, A. and Grant, A. (2018) Ross & Wilson anatomy and physiology in health and illness.
 Edinburgh: Elsevier.

 (This example is Cite them right Harvard referencing style)